-While the Canadian economy is returning to form since the financial crisis in 2008, many people have turned to self-employment.
-With self-employment, you save money on transportation in some cases, choose your own hours and work without a boss monitoring your daily activities.
-But just as you needed an office as an employee, you’ll need one for your own business.
-The good news is the Canada Revenue Agency lets you claim your home office on your taxes.
-Be sure to follow the rules, otherwise your tax claim could be denied.
+Many Canadians are or are becoming self-employed, and many choose to work out of their homes.
+Some businesses as well, choose to allow their employees to work remotely.
+Just as you needed an office as an employee when working at a business location, you’ll need one for your own business.
+The good news is the Canada Revenue Agency lets you claim your home office on your taxes; however, be sure to follow the rules, otherwise, your tax claim could be denied.

 Home Office Expenses for the Self-Employed